 If police stop you for any reason, they may test your alcohol levels.
 If they find you’re over the limit, you’re in serious trouble.
 Depending on your circumstances, you could get up to 6 months’ imprisonment, and a possible driving ban.

 You can also get between 3 and 11 points on your licence, and they’ll stay on your licence for 11 years following the date of your conviction.
+The implications for new drivers who have held their licence for less than two years could be even more severe.
 This, of course, will affect the price of your car insurance.
 It might even invalidate your policy.

 What Are The Penalties For Refusing a Breath Test?